 The Family Place Utah was established in 1982 as a small facility in Logan, Utah, known as The Child & Family Support Center.
 We began with the goal of providing a safe shelter for children involved in crisis situations.
 Since then, we’ve expanded to meet the needs of all families in our community.
-We now have three locations in Logan, Hyrum, and Smithfield and serve families in Cache and Rich Counties.
+We now have three locations in Logan, Hyrum, and Smithfield and serve families in Cache, Franklin and Rich Counties.

 The Family Place Utah’s mission is to strengthen families and protect children.
 We do this by providing fun, family-focused events in the community.
 We also offer a variety of services such as therapy, educational workshops, and our Kid’s Place.
 The Family Place Utah will always be a place for families of all kinds.
 We welcome anyone who wishes to grow closer to his or her family to come learn with us!

 The Family Place Utah is a private 501(c) 3 nonprofit charitable organization governed by a board of directors consisting of local citizens.
 The organization receives funding primarily through community grants and private donors.
 In addition to financial funding, The Family Place Utah receives supply donations from various businesses and community members.
 Many volunteer hours aid in the progression of The Family Place Utah.

 The Family Place Utah is also a part of the Utah Association of Family Support Centers.
 This means we are one of 11 family support centers in Utah which means we provide clients with 24-hour crisis & respite nursery, a 24-hour information and referral service, and a parenting and youth education programs.

 An elderly man saw a child standing on a beach throwing starfish into the ocean.
 Thousands of starfish, stranded by the outgoing tide, lay on the beach around them.